 Child support is intended to cover basic expenses of raising a child such as shelter, food, clothing and educational materials.

-Wyoming law requires that medical care expenses are included in support orders.
+Wyoming child support laws require that medical care expenses are included in support orders.
 Courts may also determine that any expenses not covered by expenses should be paid by one or both parents.

 Childcare expenses are considered a deviation factor by Wyoming law, so the amount required to cover childcare costs is considered a circumstance in which the court can deviate from prescribed guidelines on support orders.